U.S. Women’s Hockey Team Threatens Championship Boycott Over Wages Dispute

 USA Hockey says it still plans to field a “competitive team” if Knight and her teammates follow through on the boycott.

-“Good luck getting a suitable No. 1 competition to represent our country on a world stage,” Knight said.
+“Good luck getting a suitable No. 1 competition to represent our country on a world stage,” Knight said, via ESPNW.
 “I kind of dare them.”

 Thumbnail photo via Richard Mackson/USA TODAY Sports Images